dnl50/tsa/README.md

 # Time Stamp Authority

+**TODO: document changes after Quarkus migration**

 This is a Java implementation of a Time Stamp Authority using the Time-Stamp Protocol (_TSP_) as defined in [RFC 3161](https://tools.ietf.org/html/rfc3161) and [RFC 5816](https://tools.ietf.org/html/rfc5816).
-It uses Bouncy Castle, Spring Boot, Spring Data JPA and Thymeleaf under the hood.
+It uses Bouncy Castle and Quarkus under the hood.

 ## Features